limyreth/pacman_generator/README.rst

 - Ghosts and pacman are free to move however they like, except for:

-  - Players may not reverse (i.e. they may not go where they directly came from):
+  - Players may not reverse:

+    - they may not go where they directly came from

+    - and the new destination may not be a neighbour of where we just came from

     - except after pacman has eaten an energizer or a ghost